jldowns/vatic-docker/README.md

 ## TODO:
 - [x] Connect to server from host
-- [ ] Successfully annotate video and prove the process works.
+- [x] Successfully annotate video and prove the process works.
-- [ ] Annotate videos with only one command.
+- [ ] Start annotating videos with only one command.
+- [ ] Easily dump annotation data
-- [ ] Persistent storage via volumes
+- [ ] Persistent storage